f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

     all vp: ViolationPicture | some pr: ParkingReport | vp in pr.violationPicture }

+--All Description have to be associated to a Suggestion fact DescriptionSuggestionConnection{
+    all d: Description | some s: Suggestion | d in s.description }

---All Message have to be associated to a Suggestion fact MessageSuggestionConnection{
+--All Reason have to be associated to a Suggestion fact ReasonSuggestionConnection{
-    all m: Message | some s: Suggestion | m in s.message }
+    all b: Reason | some s: Suggestion | b in s.reason }

 --All Location have to be associated to a Suggestion or a ParkingReport